sejalofficial8-wq/Startup-Ecosystem-Analysis/README.md

 - src/ or analysis/ — modular analysis scripts, functions, and utilities (to avoid heavyweight notebooks).
 - tests/ — basic unit tests for data validation and processing.

-## Best practices and reproducibility
+## Best Practices and Reproducibility

 - Keep raw data separate from cleaned/processed data (this repo contains cleaned datasets).
 - Make cleaning scripts deterministic and idempotent; store random seeds for any sampling.